microsoft/Accera/docs/Install/Building_on_Windows.md

 ### Build and install Accera

-From the command line that has Python in the path, such as an Anaconda Command Prompt, run the `build.bat` script to install dependencies and build the Accera Python package.
+From a command line with Python in your PATH, such as an Anaconda Command Prompt, run the `build.bat` script to install dependencies and build the Accera Python package.
 Replace `<path_to_accera>` with the path to the cloned Accera repository.

 ```shell
 cd <path_to_accera>